gft-academy-pl/gcp-data-analysis-with-bigquery/06-data-studio.md

 ## Data Studio

 ### Concept & Purpose
+*Cloud Data Studio* is basically dashboarding and data visualization tool.
 *Cloud Data Studio* is tool to easily visualize data from one or more sources.
 It allows you to create various kinds of fully interactive reports, with few simple steps.

-*Cloud Data Studio* is basically visual editor for reports.

 ### Workflow